pfaustinopt/todoist-context-notifier/README.md

     - This is the name of the label you use to identify computer-related tasks
     - Example: `"Label": "laptop"` (no `@` symbol)

+### ▶️ Test the app manually
+Before setting up Task Scheduler, you can test the app manually to make sure everything is working correctly:
+1. Open the folder where you extracted the files.
+2. Double-click todoist-context-notifier.exe to run the app.
+3. If your appsettings.json is configured correctly:
+   - A Windows notification should appear showing the number of matching Todoist tasks.
+   - Clicking the notification will open your browser with the filtered task list.
+4. If nothing happens or you see an error, double-check:
+   - Your ApiKey is correct (from Todoist developer settings).
+   - The Label matches an existing label (no @ symbol).
+   - You have tasks in Todoist with that label.

+Once confirmed, proceed to set it up to run automatically using Task Scheduler.

 ### 📅 Run at logon using Task Scheduler

 To run the app automatically every time you log into Windows, **execute `create-task.bat`**.
 This script will: